cooper/wikifier/doc/blocks.md

 list {
     Item one;
     Item two;
-    Item three can have a escaped semicolon\; I think;
+    Item three can have an escaped semicolon\; I think;
 }
 ```